nmschorr/nulsws-python/Docs/NulswsAndOther.md

 my_addressprefix: str = 'NULS'           # java-type-String

-### Further project Goals:
+### Further project goals
 - Complete implementation of the python library as described in Berzeck's documents
 - Further document this framework
 - Properly package it according to Python standards so it can be easily installed, accessed, and built-upon.
 See https://packaging.python.org/overview/ for details.

-### My personal goals
+### Personal goals
-- Get this done
+- Get this python framework done
+- Polish my Python skills
+- Learn more blockchain
+- Host a node or three

+#### Background

+ Code-wise - I've been a Java coder for some years.
+I was on the Swing and AWT QA and tools teams at Sun starting in 1997.
+During those years, I also worked a lot with Oracle databases, and was certified as an Oracle DBA in 2013.
+I also programmed extensively in Perl, and before that in other languages.
+At Apple I worked in performance cpu testing and developed low-level tracing tools in C. You can see my resume for further details.
+Born in New York, I graduated from UC Irvine and did some graduate work in Transpersonal Psychology at CIIS in San Francisco.

+ ### Why Python? ###
+  I love the direct and simple philosophy and the wealth of methods that greatly simplify things that have been too complicated for too long.
+After years of C and Java - it's been a pure joy to immerse myself in the Python world.

+  ### Nuls and me
-- My experience with Nuls is that it has a very strong and functioning Java and C basis.
+My experience with Nuls is that it has a very strong and functioning Java and C basis.
 I've been very impressed with the code I've seen.
 Nuls provides an easy to use and understand blockchain model.
 It's not just one of the many Ethereum knockoffs.
 I believe it has a future.
 I very much like the open community model that is expressed in it's public documentation.

- Personally - code-wise - I've been a java coder for some years.
-I was on the Swing and AWT QA and tools teams at Sun starting in 1997.
-During those years I also worked a lot with Oracle databases, and was certified as an Oracle DBA in 2013.
-I also programmed extensively in Perl, and before that in other languages.
-At Apple I worked in performance cpu testing and developed low-level tracing tools in C. You can see my resume for further details.

- Why Python?
-I love the direct and simple philosophy and the wealth of methods that greatly simplify things that have been too complicated for too long.
-After years of C and Java - it's been a pure joy to immerse myself in the Python world.
+I'm very comfortable with all the tools in use including Git, Telegram, etc.

+ ### Personal Details
  Berzeck asked me to include something personal like hobbies.
 My hobbies include light trail hiking (up to maybe 5 miles in a day), camping, gardening, astronomy, friends and family of course, and tending to our friend Cosmo the hummingbird we helped rescued last winter and who lives now in our yard.
 I also occasionally babysit the 3 chickens next door.
+I live in the south-part of the San Francisco Bay Area in Santa Clara with my fiance Shawn who I've been with now for about 11 years.

+#### The following is from my experience with the Nuls Hackathon ####

+### My Experience Coding with Nuls
+Wow, amazing.
+It's hard to believe a loosely organized open-source, international group of people have this giant code-base not only working but available for everyone.
+The transactions, encryption, data flow etc are all functional.
+Clearly the expertise of the developers was very advanced to begin with.
+In this project you will find:

+- Abstract Classes, Interfaces
+- Collections â€“ List, Map, Set etc.
+- File IO, Serialization, RPC
+- Spring, Annotations and Optionals
+- Multithreading and Synchronization
+- Generics; Dependency Injection, Lambda's
+- Grizzly/Jersey Servers, Servlets, Sockets,
+- Web Technologies - HTML, REST, CSS, Javascript, JQuery and Ajax
+- And don't forget Maven, Git, and Bash

+###Some Things I Changed from Chainbox

+Much of the code was difficult to read at first since it was both unfamiliar, and frankly - I had given up on Java and have been using Python more and more over the past few years.
+Going back to Java was a little bit painful.
+But I found I enjoyed the 'sturdy' feeling of something that won't tie itself together unless it's developers really "make it so".
+Also, much of the technology around Java - like profiling and debugging - are very advanced.

+A lot of the Chainbox code had been condensed so that it was fast, lightweight, efficient - but difficult to step through with a debugger for learning purposes.
+So I undid a lot of the function calls within function calls, etc. I also moved functionality around a little bit so that the main working parts were more together.

+Since my app doesn't send email - in the future I'd like to remove some of that and other extraneous code if posssible.

+##Debugging Nuls

+When I moved onto the meat and potatoes of the app - I discovered that transferring nuls between accounts was easier said than done.
+In order to better understand the process, I usually use the debugger built into whatever IDE I'm using.
+However, in the case of Nuls - a giant, complex code base with numerous configuration files - this wasn't going to be possible.
+Also, you would want debugging run on the entire system because it would slow to a crawl.

+The Java JDK ships with it's own built in debugger - often accessed by the command line via the cli tool jdb.
+However, having little experience using that I did some research and found that Intellij Idea for Java would run with the JDK build in debugger.

+I enabled the debugger to run with just my module.
+Included in this package is a file in the "webextras" directory called "start.debugger.sh" that enables this.
+Rename the this file to "start.sh" and copy it over the start.sh in <project-directory>/NULS_WALLET/Modules/Nuls/nuls-blockparty/1.0.0/ .
+Type "start.sh nuls-blockparty" or just restart with "start-dev" and you're on your way.
+If you run 'tools' again it will be erased.

+The debugger runs on port 8000.
+Go into the Run / Edit Configurations and add a configuration for Remote from the run templates provided.
+Enter 8000 for the port.
+It should automatically fill in the settings which are:

+       -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=localhost:8000

+These are the same settings that go into the java run instruction for the module you want to debug.

+Addendum:  Resume